RedIODev/Universal-Json-Plugin-Loader/api/README.md

-# rediocash-api
+# plugin-loader-api
-The core api to interface with rediocash and develop addons
+The core api to interface with the plugin-loader and other plugins.